Taufiq Kiemas

-Muhammad Taufiq Kiemas (31 December 1942 – 8 June 2013) was an Indonesian politician, who served as the Speaker of the People's Consultative Assembly of Indonesia from 2009 until his death in 2013.
-A member of the Indonesian Democratic Party of Struggle (PDI-P), he was the husband of Megawati Sukarnoputri, president of Indonesia from 2001 to 2004.
+Muhammad Taufiq Kiemas (31 December 1942 – 8 June 2013) was an Indonesian politician who served as the Speaker of the People's Consultative Assembly of Indonesia from 2009 until his death in 2013.
+A member of the Indonesian Democratic Party of Struggle (PDI-P), he was the husband of party chairwoman Megawati Sukarnoputri, president of Indonesia from 2001 to 2004.
+He remains Indonesia's only first gentleman.

 Early life, education, and marriage

 Early life and education

 Taufiq was born to the couple Tjik Agus Kiemas and Hamzathoen Roesyda.
-His father was from South Sumatra, while his mother was of Minangkabau descent.
+His father was from South Sumatra (a Palembang descent), while his mother was of Minangkabau descent of West Sumatra-origin.
 He was the head of his mother's family in Tanah Datar, West Sumatra, with the title Datuk Basa Batuah.
 Taufiq was educated at the Faculty of Law of Sriwijaya University and was an active member of the Indonesian National Student Movement (GMNI), when he was a student.

 Marriage

 In 1973, he married Megawati Sukarnoputri, the daughter of Indonesia's first president, Sukarno.
 The marriage was Megawati's third marriage, and together they had a daughter, Puan Maharani, who is currently serving as the Speaker of the People's Representative Council.
-Taufiq also had two half-sons from Megawati's previous marriage.
+Taufiq also had two step-sons from Megawati's previous marriage.